 The right hairline.
 This tends to be the weakest link for most mass produced wigs.
-You’re going to need a good hairline unless your character has bangs or a hat.
-Does your character have his or her hair pulled back for their face?
+Is your character’s hairline visible at all?
 Then you need a wig with a lace front hairline.
 And that hairline needs to match up well enough with your own hairline to cover it completely.
 Ideally, it will also match the hairline of the character you’re portraying because that’s an important element of creating a likeness.
-You might find a good commercial option for your Arwen wig, but if you’re doing Elrond, you’ll probably need a custom piece to truly capture that hairline shape.
+The lace also needs to match your skin tone and fit the shape of your forehead and face.

 The right style.
 You’re going to need to either buy a wig that looks exactly like the hairstyle you’re going for, or you’re going to have to try and re-style it to do what you need.
-If you’re cosplaying Cersei Lannister, plenty of her hairstyles can be recreated with a long blonde wig without the need for much styling, but if you need some King’s Landing formal hair, you’ll need to do some styling.
+If you’re cosplaying Cersei Lannister, plenty of her hairstyles can be recreated with a long blonde wig without the need for much styling.
+But if you need some King’s Landing formal hair, you’ll need to do some styling.
 If you’re comfortable with hair and wig styling, then you’ll probably do great with a purchased piece.
 If styling isn’t in your wheelhouse, then it might be good to job that out.

-It’s not just about using human hair, either – choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic qualities of the character, or because a wig can be created successfully from a good synthetic hair at a lower price point.
-Whenever possible, we try to present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget – some projects work well with both human or synthetic hairs, and some don’t.
+It’s not just about using human hair, either.
+Choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic qualities of the character, or because a wig can be created successfully from a good synthetic hair at a lower price point.
+Whenever possible, we try to present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget.
+Some projects work well with both human or synthetic hairs, and some don’t.
 Having knowledgeable artisans to cover the pros and cons of different hair fibers ensures you get the best possible result, and allows you to make an informed decision.

 In general, if you’re doing a project and you can tick off two or more of the above points, then you might want to consider a custom wig.
 If you’re just doing the project casually, or for a single event, then it might not make sense to have a piece made.
 But if you plan to wear your Gandalf for the next decade, you’ll probably be happier in long run if you get your pieces made to order.

 If you decide it’s worth the investment, then we can help you set up a payment plan so you can have the wig you want on terms that make sense for you.
 Our advice is to do some research, talk to us about your project, and plan your wig commission well in advance when possible.
 Yes, it might mean you have to postpone a project or use a temporary piece, but you’ll find it’s worth the wait.